This article serves as an overview highlighting the various features available through Genesis Cloud Compute Service.

 • You can easily create new security groups that can then be applied to as many instances as you want.

-• For connecting your local machine with a remote instance you use the Public IP.
+• To access a remote instance from your local machine, you use its public IP address.
 Additionally, there is a private network between all your instances that allows them to communicate.

 • The connection then never leaves our data center, so it is really quick and also never exposed to outsiders that might want to listen in.